-Lisa MacCallum Non-executive director
+Lisa MacCallum

-Qualifications BA, BComm (Bond), CPA
+BA, BComm (Bond), CPA

 Independent non-executive director of Bond University Limited since 5 May 2017.
-Ms. MacCallum is Founder and Chief Strategist of Inspired Companies - a corporate advisory firm focused on purpose driven business performance corporate reputation, complex stakeholder leadership, communication and brand transformation.
+Ms. MacCallum is President and Founder of Inspired Companies - a corporate advisory firm focused on purpose driven business, corporate reputation, stakeholder engagement, communication and brand transformation.
 Former Vice President at Nike, Lisa worked internationally for two decades, primarily in the USA and Japan.
 She held global leadership roles for Nike Inc. in Corporate Strategy, Apparel, Sales and Retail and also led Nike's global Access to Sport and community impact work as Managing Director of the Nike Foundation.
-Lisa is a Young Global Leader Alumni of the World Economic Forum, Ambassador for the World Benchmarking Alliance and a Commissioner for the Aspen Institute on the Role of Information in Democracy.
-She has held several non-executive director roles for listed companies, including for British Telecom's Sustainable Business Board Committee in the UK and Adani Transmission in India.
+Lisa is a Young Global Leader Alumni of the World Economic Forum, Ambassador for the World Benchmarking Alliance and Commissioner for the Aspen Institute on the Role of Information in Democracy.
+She has held several non-executive director roles for listed companies, including for British Telecom's Sustainable Business Board Committee in the UK and Adani Energy Solutions in India.